 While the whole picture of why we sleep is not yet clear, important work happens while we’re resting with closed eyes.
 Our physical and psychological health are intimately linked to sleep.

 FUNCTIONS OF SLEEP

 IMMUNE SYSTEM BOOSTER

 BRAIN WASTE REMOVAL

 The most fundamental function of sleep seems to be for brain health.
 It’s essential for cognitive functions such as memories consolidation and learning the skills that helps you thrive in life.
+It’s crucial to properly process emotions and for mood regulation.
 Sleep is one of the most sophisticated, powerful and cheap performance enhancers.
 It’s also your weapon to rejuvenate from head to toe, repair tissue, grow muscle, and synthesize hormones.

-Sleep contributes to a pleasant emotional state, a healthy immune system, a healthy heart and a healthy weight.
+Sleep contributes to a healthy immune system, a pleasant emotional state, a healthy heart and a healthy weight.
 Ever felt ravenous for sweets after a bad night’s sleep?
-That’s because sleep affects your appetite.
-It regulates the hormones ghrelin and leptin—involved in your feelings of hunger and fullness.
+That’s because sleep affects what you eat.
+It regulates several key hormones involved in appetite such as: